 When you apply for a mortgage you are usually required to submit a 4506-t form that enables the lender to access your tax transcripts for the prior three years.
 Please note that a tax transcript is a summary of your tax returns but not the actual return document, a copy of which you are also usually required to provide the lender.
 If reviewing your tax transcripts is a condition to approving your mortgage, then not having a transcript for a required year could create an issue.

 If the transcript does not exist due to a technical glitch but you actually filed your taxes, then you may be able resolve the issue with the lender.
 For example, in some cases you file and pay your taxes on time but your tax documents are not officially accepted by the IRS (although they usually accept your money).
-Perhaps you were missing a form or document required by the IRS.
+Perhaps you were missing a form or other document required by the IRS.

-It may also be helpful to provide a letter of explanation that outlines why your transcript is not available.
-The letter of explanation should be factual and to the point and summarize the steps you took to resolve the issue.
+It may also be helpful to provide a letter of explanation that outlines why your transcript is unavailable.
+The letter should be factual and to the point and summarize the steps you took to resolve the issue.
 You should also note that you have no outstanding back taxes or tax liens and that the issue was procedural or technical and not financial in nature.

 Please note that outstanding tax liens or ongoing payments for back taxes do not automatically prevent you from qualifying for a mortgage as long as you are current on the payments and the lender is aware of the items so they can factor them into your loan application.
 Problems only arise when lenders are unaware of a tax issue and learn that you may be required to start paying liens or back taxes after you submit your mortgage application.